Correcting Common Errors

 According to the Form 8938 instructions, a person who previously filed a Form 8938 but mistakenly provided incomplete or inaccurate information on the form can file an amended Form 8938.

-Filing an amended or delinquent Form 8938 outside one of the IRS’s penalty relief programs provides NO penalty protection and therefore requires very careful consideration.
+Filing an amended or delinquent Form 8938 outside one of the IRS’s penalty relief programs provides NO penalty protection and therefore requires careful consideration.
 The IRS may impose penalties if it later determines that the Form 8938 error was willful or due to negligence.
 On the other hand, no penalties may be imposed under the law if the error was due to reasonable cause (i.e., an innocent mistake).
 This approach is not recommended due to the lack of penalty protection.

-A person who has not previously filed a Form 8938, but who has properly filed federal income tax returns that fully reported the income from any foreign account(s), may be eligible for the IRS’s Delinquent International Information Return Submission Procedures.
-Under the Delinquent International Information Return Submission Procedures, “he IRS will not impose a penalty for the failure to file the delinquent Forms 8938 if you properly reported on your U.S. tax returns, and paid all tax on, the income from the foreign financial accounts reported on the delinquent Forms 8938, and you have not previously been contacted regarding an income tax examination or a request for delinquent returns for the years for which the delinquent Forms 8938 are submitted.”
+A person who has not previously filed a Form 8938 but has properly filed federal income tax returns that fully reported the income from any foreign account(s) may be eligible for the IRS’s Delinquent International Information Return Submission Procedures.
+Under the Delinquent International Information Return Submission Procedures, “the IRS will not impose a penalty for the failure to file the delinquent Forms 8938 if you properly reported on your U.S. tax returns, and paid all tax on, the income from the foreign financial accounts reported on the delinquent Forms 8938, and you have not previously been contacted regarding an income tax examination or a request for delinquent returns for the years for which the delinquent Forms 8938 are submitted.”
 Therefore, there can be NO unreported income.

 The IRS will also impose a penalty equal to 5% of the maximum aggregate balance in the unreported foreign financial account(s) during the 3-6 year period.

-In general, the IRS will not impose any penalties on a participating nonresident taxpayer.
+The IRS will not impose any penalties on a participating nonresident taxpayer.

 5. Apply to Participate in the IRS’s Voluntary Disclosure Program (VDP)